enrightc/Gothams-Dark-Decisions/README.md

   - Engaging Experience: Immerse yourself in the dark and atmospheric world of Gotham City, brought to life through intriguing questions and stunning visuals.

 ## Project Rationale
-The purpose of the "Gotham's Dark Decisions" project is to create an immersive front-end interactive site that responds dynamically to users' actions, offering them a unique experience within the Batman universe.
+The purpose of the "Gotham's Dark Decisions" project is to create an immersive front-end interactive site that responds dynamically to users actions, offering them a unique experience within the Batman universe.

 Traditionally, personality quizzes can feel static and detached.
 "Gotham's Dark Decisions" seeks to redefine this experience by offering an interactive journey for players.
 Through a series of thought-provoking questions, players actively shape their own narrative within the Batman universe.